The Modern Mini Cooper’s Designer Is Now Working On Flying Cars

 Over the decades, Anglo-American automotive designer Frank Stephenson has reshaped our expectations for what transport should look and feel like—from the 60-horsepower Fiat 500 subcompact to the 600-horsepower McLaren 12C supercar.
 He’s also designed cars for Ferrari, Maserati, and BMW, but Stephenson’s best-known work may still be the reboot of Britain’s Mini brand as the zippy, playful Mini Cooper in late 2000.
 Now as flying cars are on the cusp of reality, Stephenson is taking his ideas to the sky, with a new gig heading the design team for German electric plane maker Lilium.

 In 2017, the Munich-based startup stunned the internet with video of its four-winged pod hopping straight into the air, propelled by 36 electric turbofan engines.
 As the craft rises, its 12 banks of engines tilt back, converting into a plane that Lilium claims can zoom at 186 miles per hour, taking up to five people on voyages up to 186 miles.
-That’s faster and farther than other electric vertical take-off and landing (eVTOL) prototypes from Airbus, Larry Page-backed Zee Aero, and Uber’s air taxi partners are claiming.
+That’s faster and farther than other electric vertical take-off and landing (eVTOL) prototypes from Airbus and Uber’s air taxi partners are claiming.

 While the basic form of Lilium’s yet-to-be-named jet is set by engineering, the company wouldn’t have recruited a rock star car designer (and subject of an upcoming documentary) if there weren’t room to considerably shape the look of the craft.
 Stephenson was coy about predicting when we might see his team’s design work.
 (Service, in the U.S. and other regions, won’t launch until 2025.)
 But his pedigree and description of goals and motivations in our talk offer some tantalizing hits.
 Following is a condensed version of a longer conversation.